Meningitis is an infection and inflammation of the fluid and membranes surrounding the brain and spinal cord. These membranes are called meninges.

-- Haemophilus influenzae type b (Hib) vaccine.
-Children in the United States routinely receive this vaccine as part of the recommended schedule of vaccines, starting at about 2 months of age.
-The vaccine is also recommended for some adults, including those who have sickle cell disease or AIDS and those who don't have a spleen.
+- Haemophilus influenzae type b vaccine (Hib).
+The World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) recommend this vaccine for children starting at about 2 months of age.
+The vaccine also is recommended for some adults, including those who have sickle cell disease or AIDS and those who don't have a spleen.

 - Pneumococcal polysaccharide vaccine (PPSV23).
 Older children and adults who need protection from pneumococcal bacteria may receive this vaccine.
-The Centers for Disease Control and Prevention recommends the PPSV vaccine for all adults older than 65, for younger adults and children age 2 and up who have weak immune systems or chronic illnesses such as heart disease, diabetes or sickle cell anemia, and for those who don't have a spleen.
+The CDC recommends the PPSV23 vaccine for all adults older than 65; for younger adults and children age 2 and older who have weak immune systems or chronic illnesses such as heart disease, diabetes or sickle cell anemia; and for anyone who doesn't have a spleen.

-Meningococcal conjugate vaccine.
-The Centers for Disease Control and Prevention recommends that a single dose be given to children ages 11 to 12, with a booster shot given at age 16.
-If the vaccine is first given between ages 13 and 15, the booster shot is recommended between ages 16 and 18.
+Meningococcal conjugate vaccine (MenACWY).
+The CDC recommends that a single dose be given to children ages 11 to 12, with a booster shot given at age 16.
+If the vaccine is first given between ages 13 and 15, the booster is recommended between ages 16 and 18.
 If the first shot is given at age 16 or older, no booster is necessary.

-This vaccine can also be given to younger children who are at high risk of bacterial meningitis or who have been exposed to someone with the disease.
+This vaccine also can be given to children between the ages of 2 months and 10 years who are at high risk of bacterial meningitis or who have been exposed to someone with the disease.
 It's also used to vaccinate healthy but previously unvaccinated people who have been exposed in outbreaks.